-During 2022/23, the Trust will operate a new Capital Grant Scheme with the aim of maintaining Shetland's community assets operated by the three large Trusts and Voluntary Action Shetland.
+During 2022/23, the Trust opened a Capital Grant Scheme with the aim of maintaining Shetland's community assets operated by the three large Trusts and Voluntary Action Shetland.
 The Trust has committed up to £12.0 million over three years to the Scheme.